jennimuhonen/linux-kurssi/h5_nimekas.md

 - Alex Coventry 6.12.2021 & Archathean_Official 10.11.2022.
 Reddit-kommentit. https://www.reddit.com/r/virtualbox/comments/ra8cvc/is_there_a_way_to_set_guest_resolution_to/?rdt=44017
 - Ask Ubuntu: Apache2 Permission denied - access to / denied because search permissions are missing on a component of the path. https://askubuntu.com/questions/1353377/apache2-permission-denied-access-to-denied-because-search-permissions-are-mi
 - Ask Ubuntu: What does "chmod +x <filename>" do and how do I use it? https://askubuntu.com/questions/443789/what-does-chmod-x-filename-do-and-how-do-i-use-it
+- CloudFlare: What is a DNS TXT record? https://www.cloudflare.com/learning/dns/dns-records/dns-txt-record/
 - Debian Wiki: Permissions. https://wiki.debian.org/Permissions
 - DNSimple Support: Differences Between A and CNAME Records. https://support.dnsimple.com/articles/differences-a-cname-records/
 - Github Docs: Managing a custom domain for your GitHub Pages site. https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site